-Since a few decades, precarious climatic conditions have forced farmers to exploit the shallows soils in a context of increasing land pressure, which makes an unsuitable agriculture still largely dominant [1]; [2].
-This strong anthropogenic pressure, without respect for the statutory texts, has its corollary, the degradation of the rivers banks by (1) the occupation of rivers banks along the watercourse for agricultural and pastoral farming; (2) the anarchic wood harvesting which contributes to the degradation of the vegetation cover of the banks; (3) because of the lack of woody plants cover in the banks, water and wind erosion are the fundamental causes of the silting up of water reservoirs and water courses.
-The silting of water courses fills the water courses and reduces little by little the volumes of the reservoirs and its potential for uses and the survival of ecosystems [3];(4) pollution by fertilizers (NPK and urea) and pesticides used in agriculture have a negative impact on water quality [4]; [5].
+Since a few decades, precarious climatic conditions have forced farmers to exploit the shallow soils in a context of increasing land pressure, which makes an unsuitable agriculture still largely dominant [1]; [2].
+The strong anthropogenic pressure, without respect for the statutory texts, has its corollary, the degradation of the rivers banks by (1) the occupation of rivers banks along the watercourse for agricultural and pastoral farming; (2) the anarchic wood harvesting which contributes to the degradation of the vegetation cover of the banks; (3) the lack of woody plants cover in the banks contributes to water and wind erosion are the fundamental causes of the silting up of water reservoirs and water courses.
+The silting of water courses gradually and slowly fills the reservoirs and reduces its potential for uses and survival of ecosystems [3];(4) pollution by fertilizers (NPK and urea) and pesticides used in agriculture have a negative impact on water and soil quality [4]; [5].

-This situation is worrying in some places, particularly at Bam, Dem lakes (Figure 1), where farmers are seeing the progressive reduction of water disponibility and at the same time, the emergence of invasive plants indicative of bad chemical pollution of water [6].
+This situation is worrying in some places, particularly at Bam, Dem lakes (Figure 1), where farmers are seeing the progressive reduction of water disponibility and at the same time, the emergence of invasive plants indicative of polluted water [6].

-In order to ensure better banks' protection for sustainable management of water resources, projects such as The Project for Sustainable Management of Forest Resources and the Water Governance Improvement Project in the Volta Basin ), have included their program of interventions as part of a concerted and participatory action plan for the protection of shorelines by riverside populations [7]; [8].
+In order to ensure better banks' protection for sustainable management of water resources, project such as "The Project for Sustainable Management of Forest Resources and the Water Governance Improvement Project in the Volta Basin", have included their program of interventions as part of a concerted and participatory action plan for the protection of banks by riverside populations [7]; [8].

-This study was carried out through a study project entitled "Agro-sylvo-pastoral practices for adaptation to climate change in the Nakanbé basin: effects and impacts on soils and water resources in a context of Integrated Water Resources Management".
-The main objective of this study was to evaluate the impact of the participatory approach of reforestation of banks on the stabilization of degraded banks in the context of climate change.
-In order to achieve our objectives, we hypothesized that the reforestation of the banks allowed to improve the fixation of the banks by the regeneration of the vegetation.
+This study was carried out through a project entitled "Agro-sylvo-pastoral practices for adaptation to climate change in the Nakanbé basin: effects and impacts on soils and water resources in a context of Integrated Water Resources Management".
+The main objective of this study was to evaluate the impact of the participatory approach of stabilization and reforestation of degraded banks in the context of climate change.
+In order to achieve the objectives, we hypothesized that the reforestation of the banks allowed to improve and fix the banks by regeneration of vegetation.

-2. MATERIAL AND METHODS
+2. MATERIALS AND METHODS